FabricMC/fabric-docs/develop/loom/tasks.md

 }
 ```

 An expected SHA-1 hash can be specified to verify the integrity of the downloaded file and a maximum age can be set to avoid re-downloading the file if it is still fresh.
-Gradle's built-in caching mechanisms will also be used to avoid re-downloading the file if it has not changed.

 ## ModEnigmaTask {#modenigma-task}